1757WestwoodRobotics/prog-docs/src/tools/python/datatypes/lists.md

 slices
 ---

-We can also take `slices` of lists, or sublists within the same list
+We can also take `slices` of lists, or sublists within the same list.
+Taking a slice creates a new list.

 The syntax for taking a slice is `list[first:last]` where it takes inclusively the `first` index, but up to the `last` index.